-The operator must have full view of the stabiliser system when operating it.
-To confirm full view of the stabiliser system, button ¬ is pressed on the user panel on the side where the stabiliser system is to be operated.
-As soon as the button has been pressed the LED for the activated stabiliser leg will light green and the stability sector LEDs will indicate crane capacity in six different sectors due to stability, given that the stabiliser leg is to be set in the present position.
-The stability sector indication will change in accordance with the stabiliser leg being operated in either direction.
+The operator must have a full view of the stabiliser system when operating it.
+To confirm a full view of the stabiliser system, button is pushed on the user panel on the side where the stabiliser system is going to be operated.
+As soon as the button has been pushed, the LED for the active stabiliser leg will light green.

-- Cranes with VSL: the stability sector LEDs will indicate crane capacity in six different sectors due to stability, given that the stabiliser leg is to be set in the present position.
-The stability sector indication will change in accordance with the stabiliser leg being operated in either direction. - Cranes without VSL: the stability sector LEDs will light green regardless of the situation.
-The operator has the responsibility to ensure that the vehicle is stable while lifting a load.
+- Cranes with VSL: the stability sector LEDs will indicate the crane capacity in six different sectors due to stability.
+The stability sector indication will change according to the stabiliser system position. - Cranes without VSL: the stability sector LEDs will light green regardless of the situation.
+The operator is the responsible to make sure that the vehicle is stable while lifting a load.